SpecialSpicy/DigitalClock/README.md

 _________________________________________________

-A very simple Digital Clock 1.0 by Houman Hafez
+      A very simple Digital Clock

-#Please download it in a whole package
+   Please download it in a whole package
+    (The Icon won't work if it isn't)

 _________________________________________________